 Motor vehicle collision or fall from height are usual causes.
-A dashboard injury resulting in axial load to flexed knee is often the cause.
+A dashboard injury resulting in axial load to the flexed knee is often the cause.

 Low energy trauma can lead to knee dislocation is seen in athletic injury.

-Knee dislocation is associated with significant soft tissue disruption, vascular injury and neural injury.
+Knee dislocation is associated with significant soft tissue disruption, vascular injury, and neural injury.

 Dislocation of the knee is mostly seen in young men.
 Over half of the cases are caused by motor-vehicle accidents.
-One third are caused by sports related injuries.
+One third are caused by sports-related injuries.

 Dislocation is bilateral in 5% of patients.

 Multiple trauma is associated with 14% and 44% of cases of knee dislocations.

 Ligaments are frequently injured.
 The severity of injury would affect a number of ligaments affected.

 5-15% dislocations are associated with vascular injury.
 Reported incidence is 40-50% in anterior/posterior dislocations.
 The vessels are prone to injury due to tethering at the popliteal fossa at two points.
 Proximally, it is at the adductor hiatus and distally at the fibrous tunnel at soleus muscle.